falkobehr/ant-build-script/README.md

 ## Example

-I included an example project where you can see how to define sections for CSS and javaScript includes
+I included an example project where you can see how to define sections for CSS and JavaScript includes

 ## What it does